schme16/schme16/README.md

 ### Hi there 👋
+I'm a Web/AR/VR/XR developer, working for the University of Southern Queensland (USQ ) in the Office for the Advancement of Learning & Teaching (OALT).

+I make interactive and immersive activities that promote learning and engagement for students, helping them get the most from their course, and helping examiners build more meaningful tertiary education experiences.

+I also make the reasonable popular **GitCDN**

+✨Open source enthusiast, education evangalist ✨

+Looking to contact me?
+ - Personal: schme16@gmail.com
+ - Professional: Shane.Gadsby@usq.edu.au
+ - Twitter: @schme16

+Pronouns: He/Him

 <!--
 **schme16/schme16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.